 During every doctor’s visit, your fundal measurement will be examined.
 Fundal measurement refers to the distance in centimeters from the pubic bone to the top of the uterus.
 This examination gives a clearer picture of how far along you are, based on the size of your uterus.

 When you are carrying a bigger or smaller than average baby, your predicted due date can change.
 After your fundal measurement, your doctor can adjust your due date accordingly.

-Your alpha fetoprotein (AFP) levels, which is a protein produced by your growing baby’s liver and yolk sac, is usually measured between week 14 and week 22.
+Your alpha-fetoprotein (AFP) levels, which is a protein produced by your growing baby’s liver and yolk sac, is usually measured between week 14 and week 22.
 AFP blood tests in pregnancy can help detect if there are problems in a baby’s neural tube, or what will become the brain and spinal cord.

-In some cases, it means there is a chance your unborn child has a genetic abnormality.
+In some cases, a positive AFP result means there is a chance your unborn child has a genetic abnormality.

 It’s true that you can’t plan every little thing about parenting.
 But you can prepare yourself for whenever your baby is ready to come out into the world!